GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

   {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/E022tgznha53Y5ghQoT3.png", alt="Blue cartoon bird.", width="800", height="450" %}
   <figcaption>Dash, the mascot for the Dart language and the Flutter framework.</figcaption>
 </figure>

+## Conclusions

+It is undeniable that amazing apps can be built on the web.
+Photoshop, VS Code, and Twitter were the leading examples in this article, but there are many others.
+The web's super power is its linkability, which is hard to beat on platforms other than the web.
+There seems to be a certain tendency of cross-platform app frameworks becoming less attractive to developers, with the notable exception being Flutter, which allows for web as one of its target platforms.
+Reasons for not building for the web are not hard to find, but it is likely not hard to find counterarguments to take these reasons apart.
+Some of them rely on outdated or weak assumptions, for example, PWAs being not welcome on app stores or platform-specific apps being more secure than PWAs.
+Others are things that are in process, like closing the app gap by adding missing web platform APIs.
+Some reasons apply equally to both worlds, for example, hiring being a challenge.
+I could go on and on, but in the end it all boils down to the concrete circumstances your use case needs to be built for.
+In this article, I have given a number of really strong arguments for building for the web, while also not hiding the fact that the web is a platform that is still not perfect and that other alternatives exist.
+And as the three leading examples have shown, the decision is also not mutually exclusive.
+You can build a powerful PWA for the web, and also have a great platform-specific application at the same time.
+It is up to you to decide if you have to.